Temperature-Dependent CPT Violation: Constraints from Big Bang Nucleosynthesis: Theoretical Mechanisms for Temperature-Dependent CPT Violation

 Having established the BBN constraints on electron-positron mass asymmetries, we now discuss several theoretical frameworks that could naturally generate temperature-dependent CPT violation.
 The key requirement is a mechanism that produces $b_0(T) \propto T^2$ scaling, enabling significant CPT violation in the early universe while automatically satisfying stringent present-day experimental bounds.

+Recent work by Baryakhtar \textit{et al.}\ has emphasized that cosmological scalar fields coupled to the Standard Model can induce early-time or redshift-enhanced temporal variations in quantities such as the electron mass and fine-structure constant, reaffirming that cosmological epochs are powerful probes of such couplings~\cite{Baryakhtar:2025uxs,Baryakhtar:2024rky}.

-We present three complementary toy models below, each demonstrating different field-theoretic mechanisms that can produce the desired temperature dependence.
-The first model (Section~\ref{sec:cubic}) uses a spontaneous symmetry breaking mechanism with a cubic potential---mathematically straightforward but somewhat ad-hoc.
-The second model (Section~\ref{sec:scalar_vector}) improves on this by deriving the $T^2$ scaling from higher-dimensional operators and thermal scalar condensates through a temperature-driven phase transition, providing a more natural UV structure.
-The third model (Section~\ref{sec:pt_symmetric}) explores a non-Hermitian PT-symmetric approach, showing that alternative quantum mechanical frameworks can also generate the required behavior.
-Together, these examples serve as existence proofs that the mass asymmetries constrained by BBN can be realized in theoretically reasonable frameworks, though a complete UV-complete theory remains an open question for future work.
+We present two complementary toy models below, each demonstrating different field-theoretic mechanisms that can produce the desired temperature dependence.
+The first model (Section~\ref{sec:scalar_vector}) derives the $T^2$ scaling from higher-dimensional operators and thermal scalar condensates through a temperature-driven phase transition, providing a natural UV structure.
+The second model (Section~\ref{sec:pt_symmetric}) explores a non-Hermitian PT-symmetric approach, showing that alternative field-theoretic frameworks can also generate the required behavior.
+In standard effective field theories in which spontaneous symmetry breaking occurs, symmetry generally is broken at low temperature and restored at high temperature.
+Here, our models show the opposite behavior, known as inverse symmetry breaking in the literature.
+In his 1974 paper Weinberg was the first to note the possibility of symmetry non-restoration \cite{Weinberg:1974hy}.
+This idea was further explored by Mohapatra and Senjanović in 1979 \cite{Mohapatra:1979qt,Mohapatra:1979vr} and Dvali and Senjanović in 1995 \cite{Dvali:1995cc}.